szym98/tetris/README.md

  How to play tetris (

-           - Key down(  Moves the block down faster)
+           - Down key(  Moves the block down faster)

-            - KEY Left( Moves the block to the left)
+            - Left key( Moves the block to the left)

-             - KEY Right (Moves the block to the right)
+             - Right key (Moves the block to the right)

-             - KEY Up ( Rotate a block) )
+             - Up key ( Rotate a block) )